top of page

 - Please arrive promptly for pick up.
 If a caregiver is late more than once for pick up, the late fee is $10 for the for the first five minutes and $5 a minute every minute after that.
 This must be paid to the teacher in cash at the following drop off.
 If a caregiver is late for pick up more than twice in one session, they will be required to stay and wait within eye sight for the rest of the session.
 Our teachers must move onto their next class after dimissal.

-- Caregivers must exit their car and be within eye sight for pick up of students ages 10 and under.
+- Caregivers must exit their car and be within eye sight for pick up of students under age 10.

 - Our youngest students will be dismissed one at a time from the door of the studio.
 When you see your little one step up for dismissal, please wave your hands and call out to them so that the teacher can see you too.
 We'll learn your faces and this process will become easier, but please do help us out at the start of the session.